mirego/trikot/CODE_OF_CONDUCT.md

 ## Our Values

-These are the values Dispatch developers should aspire to:
+These are the values Trikot developers should aspire to:

   * Be friendly and welcoming
   * Be patient